 These skills are for the lab manager to analyze and evaluate the complexity, technicality, importance, urgency, and frequency of the tasks at hand, and ensure that they are all accomplished on time.

-Management skills include planning, prioritizing, decision-making, delegation and problem-solving.
+Management skills include planning, prioritizing, decision-making, delegation, and problem-solving.
 These skills are similar to analytical skills.
-Lab managers should be able to formulate a plan, determine the importance of each assignment, delay or delegate certain tasks, including appointing the best personnel to handle such task.
+Lab managers should be able to formulate a plan, determine the importance of each assignment, delay or delegate certain tasks, including appointing the best personnel to handle such tasks.